 Echo Barrier products are made from a unique high-tech sound-absorbing composite that’s safe, lightweight and durable.
-It’s also waterproof, which is crucial for consistent outdoor sound control.
+It’s also 100% weatherproof to BS EN 60529:1992, IPX 6/9, which is crucial for consistent outdoor sound control.
 Acoustic barriers made from conventional absorbent materials, like rock wool and fibreglass, soak up rainwater like a sponge, reducing sound absorption by as much as half.
 Plus the additional weight from the water makes installation and transportation more difficult and costly.

 Extensive testing has proved that our temporary acoustic barriers not only provide unparalleled field attenuation, but that they cut noise by up to 41dB in the lab.